 The GP will then return your call and may offer treatment or give advice.
 If he/she feels that you do need to be seen, he/she will arrange this for you.

-LATE APPOINTMENTS ON ALTERNATE TUESDAY OR WEDNESDAY AND SATURDAY MORNING WILL REMAIN AS THEY ARE NOW PRE-BOOKABLE ONLY.
+LATE APPOINTMENTS ON THURSDAY EVENING AND SATURDAY MORNING WILL REMAIN AS THEY ARE NOW PRE-BOOKABLE ONLY.

 They are primarily aimed at those patients who have difficulty attending appointments during our normal opening hours.